defeatnelly/NeuralNetwork/README.txt

 			Predict the result for test datasets . open file results.txt for detail

-Docker way: This is not working for me however it might work for other.
-I am able to create the docuker and install all dependencies but  could not get result back to the local computer .
-I could have resolved this issue but with the limitation of time I am not able to solve it completely.
-The idea
-			is to demonstrate the effectiveness of pipeline with docker.
+Docker way: The idea is to demonstrate the effectiveness of pipeline with docker.

 	Requirement:
 			Docker: Download and Install docker from https://www.docker.com/ and register in docker hub